 Unknowingly to the developers, they had created a recursive function that would perform many requests before coming to a solution.
 As soon as the function was called, the cloud service systems had to expand their capabilities very quickly, and the deployed cloud service had used over 16,000 hours of CPU time and 116,222,164,695 read operations from Firebase.

-If the bill was enforced, which Google could have been within their rights to do, the start-up would have gone into bankruptcy.
-However, after contacting Google about the situation, they were able to have the bill waved.
+If the bill had been enforced, which Google could have been within their rights to do, the start-up would have gone into bankruptcy.
+However, after contacting Google about the situation, they could have the bill waved.

 While Google is a tech company’s mammoth, it has no interest in crushing users who may provide long-term service, especially those that could someday become gigantic.
 It is also likely that Google reviewed its system and recognised that there was definitely a flaw in the budgeting system with no ability to prevent services from consuming large amounts of processor time.

 This does not mean that Google, or other companies, will forgive all mistaken overloaded recursive functions, but let this be an example of how cloud services should be used.
-Developers on such platforms should always take heed when writing code, and ensure that all functions operate quickly with no calls to themselves or functions that perform large operations that could otherwise be done once.
-The result shared to all other users who need the same data.
+Developers on such platforms should always take heed when writing code and ensure that all functions operate quickly with no calls to themselves or functions that perform large operations that could otherwise be done once.
+The result is shared with all other users who need the same data.

 If recursive functions crop up, the service will grind to a halt, but the bank balance will remain untouched.
-The development of such platforms also allows developers to spend time appreciating how such hardware works, and how to make the most of it.
+The development of such platforms also allows developers to appreciate how such hardware works and how to make the most of it.